 program materials - the various materials (printed and/or digital) that are provided to learners and contain information about the program or activity as a whole.
 The pieces of information that are commonly included in the program materials for a CME activity include: an overview of the activity, the learning objectives, the schedule or agenda, the Credit statement & Accreditation statement, biographical or CV information about the speakers/faculty, the relevant financial relationships (or lack thereof) for all speakers, disclosure of commercial support (or the lack thereof), & disclosure of any off-label uses discussed at the activity.

 promotional material - any material (printed or digital) that is used to promote a CME activity.
 Common examples include brochures, postcards or mailers, announcements or invititations, newsletters/E-newsletters, emails, webpages, advertisements, etc.

 provider of educational content - the physician, medical professional, professional speaker, organization, website, or other source that you use to provide the educational material taught at your CME activity.
 A speaker is the most common type of educational content provider for CME activities.
 All providers of educational content must complete a Commercial Independence form.

-regularly-scheduled series- a CME activity with multiple, ongoing sessions that are offered weekly, monthly, quarterly, or at another regular interval that is primarily planned by and presented to the provider's professional staff.
-Examples include grand round, tumor board, and mobidity & mortality conferences.
+regularly-scheduled series (RSS) - a live CME activity with multiple, ongoing sessions that are offered weekly, monthly, quarterly, or at another regular interval and discuss a different topic at each session.
+Examples include grand rounds, tumor conferences and other patient case review conferences, journal clubs, etc. RSS's are often primarily planned by and presented to the provider's professional staff.

 save-the-date - a promotional material (printed or digital) that only gives basic information such as the date, topic, & speaker name about a CME activity.